Drunken Noodles

 Chili flakes (optional)

-Prepare the sauce by combining all the ingredients listed (excluding the pickled jalapeno juice) in a bowl and put it aside.
-Won’t be needing this till the last step.
+Prepare the sauce by combining all the listed ingredients in a bowl and put it aside.

 Prepare the rest of the ingredients: Mince the garlic cloves.
-Cut up the vegetables to your desired bite size–I prefer a long cut for the onions, peppers, and carrots.
+Cut the Thai chilis.
+Cut the vegetables to your desired size — I prefer a long cut for the onions and peppers, diagonal slices for the carrots, and small pieces of the broccoli.
 Cut the cherry tomatoes in halves.
 Cut the tofu chunks in halves.
 Roughly chop the Thai basil leaves.

 In a large pot start boiling water for the noodles and cook by instructions on the package.
 I prefer to go a few minutes beyond the time listed till the noodles are soft and chewy.
 Make sure to test the texture of the noodles before draining them so that they are the texture that you prefer.

-While the water is boiling for the noodles, start heating up your oil in a separate pan with a large base or wok, sauté the onion and garlic in the oil on medium heat.
-Let the onions become almost translucent but do not let them burn.
+While the water is boiling for the noodles, start heating up your oil in a separate pan with a large base or wok, sauté the Thai chilies and garlic in the oil on high heat.
+Let them cook for ~1 minute.

-Add the rest of the vegetables and half of the Thai basil to the pan and let everything cook covered for a few minutes allowing for steam to build up in the pan.
+Add the rest of the vegetables and half of the Thai basil to the pan and let everything cook uncovered for a few minutes mixing frequently.

-Add the remaining Thai basil leaves and give the noodles one last mix!
+Toss in the tomatoes and give the noodles one last mix!

 If you want to swap out the rice flakes for the rice noodles, I recommend cooking them just slightly under perfect because as they cook in the sauce, they will start to break if they become overcooked.